Buoyant density centrifugation: Implementation

-Historically a caesium chloride (CsCl) solution was often used, but more commonly used density gradients are sucrose or Percoll.
+Historically a cesium chloride (CsCl) solution was often used, but more commonly used density gradients are sucrose or Percoll.
+This application requires a solution with high density and yet relatively low viscosity, and CsCl suits it because of its high solubility in water, high density owing to the large mass of Cs, as well as low viscosity and high stability of CsCl solutions.

 The sample is put on top of the solution, and then the tube is spun at a very high speed for an extended time, at times lasting days.
-The CsCl molecules become densely packed toward the bottom, so even layers of different densities form.
+The CsCl molecules become densely packed toward the bottom, so a continuous gradient of layers of different densities (and CsCl concentrations) form.
 Since the original solution was approximately the same density, they go to a level where their density and the CsCl density are the same, to which they form a sharp, distinctive band.

 Isotope separation

 This method very sharply separates molecules, and is so sharp that it can even separate different molecular isotopes from one another.
+It has been utilized in the Meselson-Stahl experiment.

 DNA separation

-Buoyant density of majority of DNA is 1.7g/cm3 which is equal to density of 6M CsCl solution.
+Buoyant density of the majority of DNA is 1.7g/cm3 which is equal to the density of 6M CsCl solution.
 Buoyant density of DNA changes with its GC content.
 The term "satellite DNA" refers to small bands of repetitive DNA sequences with distinct base composition floating above (A+T rich) or below (G+C rich) the main component DNA.